 27.1.
 The agency shall have the duty to provide information related to health formalities and regulations applicable to European Union nationals regarding passport and visa requirements and shall be responsible for the accuracy of such information.
 Citizens of countries outside the European Union should check with their respective Consulate or Embassy the documentary and health requirements required for the journey to take place.

 27.2.
-The consumer must be in possession of all the necessary documentation for travelling, including passport, visas and health formalities.
+The consumer must be in possession of all the necessary documentation for traveling, including passport, visas and health formalities.
 Any liability arising from consumer failure to obtain such documentation shall be attributable to him, in particular, the expenses resulting from the interruption of the journey and transport costs back to the departure point.

 27.3.
 If the agency, upon consumer request, is in charge of obtaining of visa for any travel destination included in the package, such agency may require the consumer to pay any cost related to visa issuing plus the administrative expenses for formalities handled with the relevant consular office or diplomatic mission.